 In a digital marketing context, this means people are far more willing to convert if they see others who have done the same thing.
 How can you demonstrate this?
 The best way is through customer reviews and testimonials, which you include next to your CTA—and the images of real human faces don’t hurt either.

 - The Framing Effect.
 The Framing Effect dictates that the way in which content is framed has a dramatic effect on its ultimate interpretation.
 For example, let’s say there are two medical treatments: one saves 200 lives, while the other has a 33 percent chance of saving 600 lives and a 66 percent chance of saving 0 lives.
 Most doctors choose the former.
 But when framed differently—with one treatment killing 400 people, and another with a 33 percent chance of killing 0 people and a 66 percent chance of killing 600 people, most doctors choose the latter.

 Remember this when you create your CTA message.
 Treat the situation as positively as possible, with an emphasis on earning a benefit rather than losing or paying something.

-Put the lessons learned from these psychological principles to good use in your own conversion strategy, but don’t forget the most important conversion tactic of all: experimentation.
+Put the lessons learned from these psychological principles to improve conversion to good use in your own strategy, but don’t forget the most important conversion tactic of all: experimentation.
 Even with these psychological predispositions in mind, it’s nearly impossible to predict exactly how your audience is going to react to a certain call-to-action or conversion opportunity.
 The only way to know for sure is to test two variants against each other, and measure which was more effective (then repeat this process ad infinitum).